 Samsung’s version of Android 8.0 Oreo comes with a nice list of changes including new Edge features, an improved Samsung Keyboard, Home Screen and Quick Panel upgrades, custom colored folders, better privacy options for your Galleries, and new emojis.

 The Galaxy S7 and Galaxy S7 Edge Android 8.0 Oreo probably won’t mirror the Galaxy S8 update, but we expect the company to include a majority of these features in the upgrade.

 If you want to get a head start, we’ve put together a guide that compares Android Oreo to Android Nougat and a guide that takes you through the Galaxy S8’s Android 8.0 Oreo update.

 Everything we’ve seen points to Samsung using Android 8.0 Oreo, not Android 8.1 Oreo.

-Android 8.1 Oreo, or MR1, is a maintenance release which means it will deliver a mix of fixes and features to Nexus and Pixel users.
+Android 8.1 Oreo, or MR1, is a maintenance release and it includes a nice mix of new features, enhancements, bug fixes, and patches.

 Google’s pushed the Android 8.1 update to Pixel and Nexus phones including the Nexus 5X and Nexus 6P, but it’s unclear if Samsung will jump directly to Android 8.1 Oreo or if it will stick with Android 8.0.